Charles I, King of England, 1600-1649 -- Early works to 1800See also what's at your library, or elsewhere.

 Broader terms: |

-Filed under: Charles I, King of England, 1600-1649 -- Early works to 1800 An Attempt Towards the Character of the Royal Martyr King Charles I (London: Printed for J. Roberts, 1738), by Zachary Grey (multiple formats at archive.org) A Discourse Concerning Unlimited Submisson and Non-Resistance to the Higher Powers: With some Reflections on the Resistance made to King Charles I, and on the Anniversary of His Death, In which the Mysterious Doctrine of that Prince's Saintship and Martyrdom is Unriddled (electronic edition; originally published 1750), by Jonathan Mayhew, ed. by Paul Royster (PDF at unl.edu) An Historical and Critical Account of the Life and Writings of Charles I, King of Great Britain (London: Printed for R. Griffiths et al., 1758), by William Harris (multiple formats at Google) An Inquiry Into the Share Which King Charles I Had in the Transactions of the Earl of Glamorgan, Afterwards Marquis of Worcester, for Bringing Over a Body of Irish Rebels to Assist That King, in the Years 1645 and 1646 (second edition, with appendix; London: Printed for A. Millar, 1756), by Thomas Birch (multiple formats at Google) A Vindication of K. Charles the Martyr, Proving That His Majesty Was the Author of "Eikon Basilike" (third edition; London: Printed for R. Wilkin, 1711), by Thomas Wagstaffe, contrib. by King Charles I of England (multiple formats at Google) The King and Queenes Entertainement at Richmond (HTML at Renascence Editions) The Court and Times of Charles the First: Illustrated by Authentic and Confidential Letters, From Various Public and Private Collections (2 volumes; London: H. Colburn, 1848), by Thomas Birch Eikon Basilike: or, The King's Book (attributed variously to King Charles I and to John Gauden; London: At the De La More Press, 1903), ed. by Edward Almack, contrib. by King of England Charles I and John Gauden (multiple formats at archive.org) Eikon Basilike: The Pourtraicture of His Sacred Majestie in His Solitudes and Sufferings (attributed variously to King Charles I and to John Gauden; 1648 edition reprinted with new preface, 1879), ed. by Catherine Mary Phillimore, contrib. by King of England Charles I and John Gauden (multiple formats at Google)
+Filed under: Charles I, King of England, 1600-1649 -- Early works to 1800 An Attempt Towards the Character of the Royal Martyr King Charles I (London: Printed for J. Roberts, 1738), by Zachary Grey (multiple formats at archive.org) A Discourse Concerning Unlimited Submission and Non-Resistance to the Higher Powers: With Some Reflections on the Resistance Made to King Charles I, and on the Anniversary of His Death, in Which the Mysterious Doctrine of That Prince's Saintship and Martyrdom is Unriddled (Boston: D. Fowle, 1750), by Jonathan Mayhew A Discourse Concerning Unlimited Submission and Non-Resistance to the Higher Powers: With Some Reflections on the Resistance Made to King Charles I, and on the Anniversary of His Death, in Which the Mysterious Doctrine of That Prince's Saintship and Martyrdom is Unriddled (electronic edition; originally published 1750), by Jonathan Mayhew, ed. by Paul Royster (PDF at unl.edu) An Historical and Critical Account of the Life and Writings of Charles I, King of Great Britain (London: Printed for R. Griffiths et al., 1758), by William Harris (multiple formats at Google) An Inquiry Into the Share Which King Charles I Had in the Transactions of the Earl of Glamorgan, Afterwards Marquis of Worcester, for Bringing Over a Body of Irish Rebels to Assist That King, in the Years 1645 and 1646 (second edition, with appendix; London: Printed for A. Millar, 1756), by Thomas Birch (multiple formats at Google) A Vindication of K. Charles the Martyr, Proving That His Majesty Was the Author of "Eikon Basilike" (third edition; London: Printed for R. Wilkin, 1711), by Thomas Wagstaffe, contrib. by King Charles I of England (multiple formats at Google) The King and Queenes Entertainement at Richmond (HTML at Renascence Editions) The Court and Times of Charles the First: Illustrated by Authentic and Confidential Letters, From Various Public and Private Collections (2 volumes; London: H. Colburn, 1848), by Thomas Birch Eikon Basilike: or, The King's Book (attributed variously to King Charles I and to John Gauden; London: At the De La More Press, 1903), ed. by Edward Almack, contrib. by King of England Charles I and John Gauden (multiple formats at archive.org) Eikon Basilike: The Pourtraicture of His Sacred Majestie in His Solitudes and Sufferings (attributed variously to King Charles I and to John Gauden; 1648 edition reprinted with new preface, 1879), ed. by Catherine Mary Phillimore, contrib. by King of England Charles I and John Gauden (multiple formats at Google)

 Items below (if any) are from related and broader terms.